New York State Route 135: Route description

 After a while, the expressway passes the North Wantagh Park, and connects to the Southern State Parkway at exit 4.
 There, the expressway makes a curve to the northeast, crossing over Cordwood Lane on an overpass.
 The direction of the expressway begins to straighten, until exit 5, where it encounters NY 107.
 Soon after, the expressway comes upon exit 6, which is for Boundary Avenue (CR 97), a connector to the nearby Bethpage State Parkway.
 From there, the expressway turns to the north and begins to parallel the Bethpage Parkway as it meets NY 24 (Hempstead Turnpike).

 North of NY 24 in Bethpage, NY 135 has an exit leading to Powell Avenue and Plainview Road, the latter serving as a local continuation of the Bethpage Parkway.
 At this point, the median of the expressway widens as the route heads northward.
 The wide median was originally constructed to allow the Bethpage Parkway to be extended north to the Caumsett State Parkway and Caumsett State Park.
 The wide median ends just before exit 9 as the lanes of NY 135 come back together for the exit with Cherry Avenue and Broadway.
 After interchange 9, the expressway enters Plainview as it crosses over Haypath Road.

 As the expressway passes through Plainview it passes beneath Old Country Road (CR 25) at exit 10.
 Seven interchanges north of the Southern State Parkway, NY 135 comes upon the Northern State Parkway at exit 12.
 Just after, there is a partial cloverleaf interchange (exit 13) with the Long Island Expressway (I-495) in Locust Grove.
 The expressway continues north of I-495, heading through Locust Grove to interchanges 14E and 14W.
 Here, NY 135 ends and merges into NY 25 (the Jericho Turnpike).
 A stub built for the possible extension of the expressway sits nearby.
-All traffic merges onto NY 25 west from there.